 The majority of individuals diagnosed with mesothelioma or other asbestos related diseases were exposed to asbestos while on the job.
-The use of asbestos and asbestos products was widespread in the 1900's and could be found in jobsites across a variety of industry segments.
+The use of asbestos was widespread in the 1900s and asbestos products could be found in jobsites across a variety of industry segments.
 As a result, many individuals who worked at those jobsites were placed at risk for developing mesothelioma.

-For your reference, Mesothelioma.com has organized a directory of asbestos jobsites by industry.
-We are in the process of adding more jobsites to the database and it will continue to expand over time, so please be sure to check back often!
+Mesothelioma.com has organized a directory of asbestos jobsites by industry for your reference.
+We are in the process of adding more jobsites to the database which we will continue to expand over time.
+Please be sure to check back often!

 Click on a link below to see a list of jobsites where asbestos exposure may have occurred in that industry.